sectorsedgecommunity/mapping-docs/docs/json/teamspawns.md

 	    "Position": [ 208, 128, 60]
 },

-// Maximum height players can spawn at.
+// Maximum/Minimum Y level players can spawn at.
 Useful for maps like Railway.
 "MaxSpawnHeight": 70,
+"MinSpawnHeight": 20,

 // This may work, needs testing.
 "ControlShiftIncludesSpawns": false,